durban/choam/README.md

 ## Compatibility and assumptions

+### General assumptions

+Throughout the library, we're assuming the following:

+- Instances of the `scala.FunctionN` traits passed to the library are pure and total
+- Cats Effect type classes and data types are used as intended
+  - e.g., no `cats.effect.kernel.Resource`s are leaked
+- No dynamic type tests are performed by user code on objects provided by the library
+  - i.e., the dynamic type of these objects is not part of their public API
+  - e.g., don't do this:
+    ```scala
+    def foo(ref: dev.tauri.choam.core.Ref[String]) = ref match { // DON'T do this
+      case ar: java.util.concurrent.atomic.AtomicReference[_] =>
+        ... // use `ar`
+    }
+    ```

+### Backwards compatibility

 ["Early" SemVer 2.0.0](https://www.scala-lang.org/blog/2021/02/16/preventing-version-conflicts-with-versionscheme.html#early-semver-and-sbt-version-policy) _binary_ backwards compatibility, with the following exceptions:

 - The versions of `choam-` modules must match *exactly* (e.g., *don't* use `"choam-data" % "0.4.1"`